 The researchers concluded that as Life Change Units were positively correlated with illness scores, experiencing life events increased the chances of stress-related health breakdown.
 As the correlation was not perfect, life events cannot be the only factor in contributing to illness.

-Individual Difference: The SRRS assumes that each stressor affects people the same way.
-Not necessarily true e.g. divorce can be amicable or even a relief.
+Evaluation: The SRRS does not take individual difference into consideration.
+The scale assumes that each stressor affects people the same way.
+Not necessarily true e.g. for some people divorce is extremely stressful while for others it can be amicable or even a relief.

 Most 43 life changes in the SRRS aren’t everyday events.
-Kanner et al (1981) has designed a Hassles Scale which are more common, e.g. losing things, traffic jams, arguments, disappointments, weight and physical appearance.
+Kanner et al (1981) has designed a Hassles Scale which consists of 117 items, including concerns about losing things, traffic jams, arguments, disappointments, weight and physical appearance.

 Holmes, T. H., & Rahe, R. H. (1967).
 The social readjustment rating scale.
 Journal of psychosomatic research, 11, 213..

 Kanner, A. D., Coyne, J. C., Schaefer, C., & Lazarus, R. S. (1981).
 Comparison of two modes of stress measurement: Daily hassles and uplifts versus major life events.
 Journal of behavioral medicine, 4(1), 1-39.

 Rahe, R. H., Mahan, J. L., & Arthur, R. J. (1970).
 Prediction of near-future health change from subjects' preceding life changes.
 Journal of Psychosomatic Research, 14(4), 401-406.

 How to cite this article:

 McLeod, S. A. (2010).
 SRRS - Stress of Life Events.
 Retrieved from http://www.simplypsychology.org/SRRS.html